< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 Noise Level (dB)

-Battery backpack blowers run 56–65 dB(A) at 50 feet vs. 65–75+ dB(A) for gas models.
-Most battery backpack blowers meet ANSI B175.2 quiet operation standards.
-Some battery backpack blower models qualify for noise exemptions in gas-ban areas.
+Battery backpack blowers run 56–68 dB(A) at 50 feet vs. 65–75+ dB(A) for gas models.
+Most battery backpack blowers meet ANSI B175.2 quiet operation standards and qualify for noise exemptions in gas-ban areas.

 Runtime & Charge Time

 Battery backpack blower runtime varies by speed: low speed can last 60–120 min, high speed drains in 15–40 min.
-Fast chargers replenish a battery backpack blower battery in 30–60 min.
-For all-day use, plan for 2–3 batteries per battery backpack blower.
+Fast chargers replenish a battery in 30–60 min.
+For all-day use, plan for 2–3 batteries per blower.

 High: 15–40 min · Low: 60–120 min